shenef/Boktai-Speedrunning/src/shinbok/any.md

 - When the shield breaks, move away because the Armor will spin, then go back to stunlocking with ![icon][estoc]
 Estoc.
 - You are now **Lvl 9** _(847 => 1152 EXP)_.

-Open the green chest to get the **Einherjar** bike part, then proceed in the ↗️ direction.
-After the cutscene, take the ↘️ path twice.
+Proceed in the ↗️ direction, then take the ↘️ path twice after the cutscene.

 As soon as you enter the room, dash towards the nearest platform to take the ↘️ path.
 Push the iron block, then go back and take the other platform.